John Paul Stephens, Board Chair

 Faculty Director, RCC; Managing Board Member, RC Analytics; Professor, Brandeis University

-Jody Hoffer Gittell is a Professor of Management at Brandeis University's Heller School, Faculty Director of the Relational Coordination Collaborative, and Co-Founder and Board Member of Relational Coordination Analytics.
-Gittell developed Relational Coordination Theory, proposing that highly interdependent work is most effectively coordinated through networks of shared goals, shared knowledge, and mutual respect, supported by frequent, timely, accurate, problem-solving communication.
-The Relational Model of Change shows how structural, relational and work process interventions can strengthen those networks.
-Gittell has published dozens of scientific articles and multiple books including The Southwest Airlines Way; High Performance Healthcare; Sociology of Organizations; Transforming Relationships for High Performance; and Relational Analytics: Guidelines for Analysis and Action, and she helps organizations with performance improvement.
+Jody Hoffer Gittell is Professor at Brandeis University's Heller School, Faculty Director of the Relational Coordination Collaborative, and Interim CEO of Relational Coordination Analytics.
+To understand how diverse stakeholders achieve their desired outcomes in coordination with each other, Gittell developed Relational Coordination Theory, proposing that highly interdependent work is most effectively coordinated through relationships of shared goals, shared knowledge, and mutual respect, supported by frequent, timely, accurate, problem-solving communication.
+The Relational Model of Change shows how stakeholders can design structural, relational and work process interventions to support relational coordination and achieve desired performance outcomes.
+Gittell is currently exploring the relational dynamics of multi-stakeholder change in organizations and ecosystems around the world.

 Jonas Hedegaard